Helmholtz Alliance ENERGY-TRANS overview

 More than 80 social and political scientists, psychologists and philosophers, economists, legal scholars, engineers and systems analysts from nine institutions collaborated in five research fields, 17 projects, two horizontal tasks and two integrative key topics.
 The KIT coordinated the Alliance which ran from September 2011 until December 2016.

 Besides the University of Stuttgart, ITAS provided the largest research contingent and participated in ENERGY-TRANS with about 20 scientists.
 Corresponding to the complex tasks of ENERGY-TRANS, the Alliance integrated ITAS expertise from all research areas.
 The highly interdisciplinary research also addressed important issues of the Helmholtz program “Technology, Innovation and Society” (TIS).

 Systemic risks in energy infrastructures

-In future energy infrastructures, information and communication technologies will play a more important role in managing a more virtualized and decentralized energy supply system.
-These technologies will provide additional consumer services to enhance energy efficiency.
-ICT infrastructures are increasingly converging with energy infrastructures ('smart grid') and transportation infrastructures ('e-mobility').
-These interactions and interdependencies between different infrastructures and multi-level governance structures that include various actors could result in more complex, instable, and inconclusive constellations that could cause systemic risks.
+In future energy infrastructures, information and communication technologies (ICT) will play a larger part in managing a more virtualized and decentralized energy supply and provide additional consumer services to enhance energy efficiency.
+ICT infrastructures increasingly converge with energy infrastructures (“smart grid”) and transportation infrastructures (“e-mobility”).
+These interactions and interdependencies among different infrastructures and the nature of multiple-actor and multi-level governance structures will result in more complex, uncertain and ambiguous constellations that may cause systemic risks.

-This research project has the objectives to identify systemic risks in the energy sector and to develop recommendations for the further development of governance structures to handle systemic risks.
-To these ends, the interactions and the mutually influencing developments and transformations of technologies, the political and regulative structures, as well as the institutional and organizational arrangements will be analyzed from the perspective of risk research.
+The research project had the objectives to identify systemic risks in the energy sector and develop recommendations for the further development of governance structures to cope with systemic risks.
+To these ends, the interactions and the mutually influencing developments and transformations of technologies, political and regulative structures as well as institutional and organizational arrangements were analyzed from the perspective of risk research.